meta4creations/ditty-news-ticker/readme.txt

 == Changelog ==

 = 3.0.11 =
+* Resolved bug in ditty_add_scripts function that was causing a javascript error
 * Only possibly load cached ditty on live_updates
-* Resolved bug in ditty_add_scripts function that was causing a javascript error
+* Added option to disable fontawesome on front-end

 = 3.0.10 =
 * Resolved hammer warning